precondition/keymapdb/db_fields_reference.md

 ## hasRotaryEncoder (bool)
 Indicates whether the keymap uses one or more rotary encoders.

+As long as the keymap contains rotary encoder code, regardless of whether or not the encoders are optional, this option should be set to true.

 ### Possible Values
 - True
 - False

 ## isAutoShiftEnabled (bool)
-Whether auto shift is enabled and used in the keymap.
+Indicates whether auto shift is enabled and used in the keymap.

+Check this even if you're using auto shift only on symbols; the slightest use of auto shift counts, this is not limited to auto shift on alphas.

 ### Possible Values
 - True
 - False

 ## isComboEnabled (bool)
-Whether combos are enabled and used in the keymap.
+Indicates whether combos are enabled and used in the keymap.

 Look for `COMBO_ENABLE` in the rules.mk file in case of a QMK firmware keymap.
 Search for the equivalent if the firmware is different.